Poland Covered Bridge: Description

-The Poland Covered Bridge is located a short way east of the village of Jeffersonville, and is oriented roughly north-south across the west-flowing Lamoille River, on Cambridge Junction Road, which connects Vermont Route 15 on the south side of the river with Vermont Route 109 on the north side.
+The Poland Covered Bridge is located a short way east of the village of Jeffersonville.
+It is oriented roughly north-south across the west-flowing Lamoille River, on Cambridge Junction Road, which connects Vermont Route 15 on the south side of the river with Vermont Route 109 on the north side.
 The bridge is 152.5 ft long and 19.5 ft wide, with a roadway width of 15.5 ft (one lane).
 It is supported by flanking Burr trusses, which include laminated arches embedded in the truss structure.
-The deck is further supported by a laminated beam that has been bolted to its underside.
+The deck is further supported by a laminated beam bolted to its underside.
 The bridge rests on stone abutments that have been capped in concrete.
-The exterior is clad in vertical board siding, which extend around to the insides of the portals.
+The exterior is clad in vertical board siding, which extends around to the insides of the portals.
 On the sides, the siding ends short of the roof, following the curve of the truss arches at the center.

 Recent history

-Deterioration over time introduced a lean to the bridge, but in 1995 a vehicle struck one of the king posts which straightened out the lean, but caused the support system to start failing.
-Reconstruction on the bridge began in 2003 by Alpine Construction and it was reopened on July 4, 2004.
-The project was supported by the National Historic Bridge Program which provided $1 million to preserving the bridge The bridge now has short "tire rails" on each side of the traveled lane to prevent vehicles from striking the sides again.
-At last visit, it appears they are working, as they show evidence of having been struck.
+Deterioration over time introduced a lean to the bridge, but in 1995, a vehicle struck one of the king posts, which straightened the lean but caused the support system to start failing.
+Reconstruction on the bridge began in 2003 by Alpine Construction, and it was reopened on July 4, 2004.
+The project was supported by the National Historic Bridge Program, which provided $1 million to preserve the bridge.
+The bridge now has short "tire rails" on each side of the traveled lane to prevent vehicles from striking the sides.
+At last visit, it appears they are working, as they show evidence of being struck.